 In South Carolina, OSI continued to amass an impressive suite of wins for climate and habitat connectivity, particularly critical in the face of quick-sprouting subdivisions, strip malls, and industrial sites.
 An example is the 7,300-acre Buckfield property, secured this year by OSI and The Nature Conservancy.
 The property, along with the adjoining 5,000-acre Slater property protected last year by OSI, creates a “nature bridge” of undeveloped land spanning from the 300,000-acre Ashepoo-Combahee-Edisto Rivers Basin to the 450,000-acre South Lowcountry-Savannah River, and ensures permanent habitat for rare gopher tortoise populations.

-Other OSI successes in South Carolina this year included conservation of one of the last stretches of undeveloped seashore near North Myrtle Beach as habitat for migratory birds; a critical addition to one of the most heavily visited nature preserves in the state; a wildlife sanctuary on the grounds of a former rice plantation; a barrier island project providing habitat for hundreds of sensitive coastal species; and a 40-percent expansion of Cartwheel Bay Heritage Preserve, home to many species of rare plants.
-Elsewhere in the Southeast, OSI joined forces with Thrive Regional Partnership to roll out the pilot phase of a growing program that will work directly with residents — especially in communities that have experienced past marginalization — to help them think strategically and proactively about addressing recurrent local floods, damaging heat waves, and other climate-induced threats.
+Other OSI successes in South Carolina this year included conservation of one of the last stretches of undeveloped seashore near North Myrtle Beach as habitat for migratory birds; acquisition of more than 2,200 acres along the Santee River; a critical addition to one of the most heavily visited nature preserves in the state; a wildlife sanctuary on the grounds of a former rice plantation; a barrier island project providing habitat for hundreds of sensitive coastal species; and a 40-percent expansion of Cartwheel Bay Heritage Preserve, home to many species of rare plants.
+Elsewhere in the Southeast, OSI joined forces with Thrive Regional Partnership to roll out the pilot phase of a growing program that will work directly with communities to address recurrent local floods, damaging heat waves, and other climate-induced threats.

 Also this year, OSI expanded its $18 million Appalachian Landscapes Protection Fund (ALPF), a first-of-its-kind effort aimed at protecting forests along the Appalachian Mountains — an area responsible for storing most of the nation’s forest carbon.
 The ALPF’s new focus area, across a 10-million-acre swath of western and central Pennsylvania, contains the state’s largest reserve of forest carbon.
 Meanwhile, OSI also continued to offer funding and technical assistance to help land trusts address climate impacts like flooding and sea level rise.